Multistage Hierarchical Capture-Recapture Models: Multistage Computing for Capture-Recapture

 Following \cite{king2016capture}, we partition the data into those that were observed $\mathbf{y}_{1:n}$ and those that were augmented $\mathbf{y}_{(n+1):M}$ (as zeros).
 This allows us to express the posterior distribution from (\ref{eq:fullpost}) as proportional to (with respect to $p$ and $\psi$) the product of two terms

-where we have used the likelihood in (\ref{eq:intlik}) to reduce notation with respect to the latent variables $z_i$.
+where we have used the marginalized data model in (\ref{eq:intlik}) to reduce notation with respect to the latent variables $z_i$.
 Critically, our partitioning scheme depends on $n$ (the number of observed individuals).
 Conditioning on $n$ implies that we know which of the $M$ possible individuals in the superpopulation were observed.
 Thus, the second term on the right-hand side of (\ref{eq:condpost}) can be written as

 where the conditional data model in (\ref{eq:M0firstpost}) is a zero-truncated binomial with PMF